 Before we go into the languages of China, let us take a look at the way the script of the language is written.
 There are only two main scripts used in writing the Chinese language.
 They are:

 This represents the pre-reform system of Chinese writing.
 The reforms initiated in the 1950s did not affect Taiwan and this account for the fact that traditional Chinese is still the main script in Taiwan, Hongkong, and, Macau.

-Though Malaysia uses simplified Chinese for education, the traditional Chinese is still popular and understood by Chinese speaking Malaysians.
+Though Malaysia uses simplified Chinese for education, traditional Chinese is still popular and understood by Chinese-speaking Malaysians.

 Tonal Languages of China

 What is a tonal language?
 When the pitch at which one utters a syllable determines the very meaning of the word, it is classified as a tonal language.
 The tonal language is common among East and Southeast Asian and many African languages.

 For instance, in Mandarin Chinese, the word “ma” means different things depending on its tone.

 - má – “hemp”